The Hubble constant from eight time-delay galaxy lenses: Introduction

 The Hubble constant is commonly expressed in units of \Hunits{}.
 This choice reflects Hubble's law by stating that the Hubble constant is the recession speed of a target galaxy over its distance.
 However, it is arguably more natural to think of the Hubble constant as a reciprocal time or frequency.
 Of course, the Hubble time $\Ho^{-1}$ \emph{is already} in units of \Gyrs{} and proportional to the age of the Universe.
 In the current epoch, the Hubble parameter seems to be close to steady and consequently, distances scale (nearly) exponentially with $a \propto \mathrm{e}^{Ht}$ due to the increasingly dominant dark-energy density component.
-In this context, it may be much more favourable to express the Hubble constant in SI units or SI derivations such as \textit{attohertz} ($\mathrm{aHz} = 10^{-18}\,\mathrm{s}^{-1}$).
+In this context, it is interesting to express the Hubble constant in SI units as \textit{attohertz} ($\mathrm{aHz} = 10^{-18}\,\mathrm{s}^{-1}$).
+Since the Hubble tension has been a persistent problem, a change of units also provides a new perspective on the issue and might promote new ideas.
 One should recall that the following are all equivalent:

 These new units of attohertz then convey that large-scale structures undergo e-foldings with a frequency of roughly 2.3~aHz.
 We can compare this current day value to that of the very early Universe where 60 e-folds may have occurred in $\sim$1~s~\citep{Allahverdi20}.